South Ocean (horse): Breeding

 E. P. Taylor also bred South Ocean's dam Shining Sun.
-A winner of two minor races, Shining Sun's sire was Chop Chop, a multiple stakes winner before an injury ended injury his racing career.
+A winner of two minor races, Shining Sun's sire was Chop Chop, a multiple stakes winner before an injury ended his racing career.
 However, it was Chop Chop's success as a sire that earned him induction into the Canadian Hall of Fame.
 His other offspring included four Queen's Plate winners, of which Canadiana and Victoria Park were Hall of Fame inductees.
 Chop Chop's daughter, Ciboulette, was the damsire of Eclipse and Sovereign Award winner and Canadian Hall of Fame inductee, Fanfreluche who would be one of South Ocean's main rivals during their racing years.

 Shining Sun's dam was Solar Display whose sire line traces to Teddy, the very influential sire whose progeny included La Troienne, an important broodmare, Bull Dog, the Champion foundation sire responsible for making Calumet Farm one of the most successful racing stables in American history, and Sir Gallahad who was the Leading sire in North America four times, and Leading broodmare sire in North America a record twelve times.